juanluisrosaramos/CRNN_OCR/README.md

 Download the code from [https://github.com/juanluisrosaramos/CRNN_OCR.git](https://github.com/juanluisrosaramos/CRNN_OCR.git)

-There is an available Docker image (with a model) [here]( gcr.io/juanluis-personal/crnn_ocr:cpu )
+There is an available Docker image (with a model) [here]( gcr.io/juanluis-personal/crnn_ocr:cpu ) where we can avoid the steps of download the code and build the image.

-And the trained model is available [here](https://drive.google.com/open?id=1L9Vo_idQrYtqMT5CAb0kGKsWB53pIjIh)
+The trained model is available [here](https://drive.google.com/open?id=1L9Vo_idQrYtqMT5CAb0kGKsWB53pIjIh)

 ### Using Dockers

-From the code we have a Dockerfile for building an image that has to be built.
-The image uses an image with openCV stored in hub.docker.com and then install the requirements.txt where the tensorflow library is required.
-In this case we use TF version 1.12
+In the code folder we have a Dockerfile for building an image.
+The image base is an image with openCV stored in hub.docker.com (hubertlegec/opencv-python:1.0) and then runs the requirements.txt where the tensorflow library for CPU is required.
+In this case we use Tensorflow version 1.12

-There is a pre-builded image for CPU available at:
+There is an already builded image for CPU available with:

 docker pull gcr.io/juanluis-personal/crnn_ocr:cpu

+#### CPU

-#### Building the image for CPU
+#### 1 Building the image for CPU

 Build the image for CPU.
 In Ubuntu the command will be:

 $docker build -f Dockerfile -t name_of_image:cpu .

-#### Running the image for CPU
+#### 2 Running the image for CPU

 The purpose of the project is to build a CSV file with the predictions.
 In this case we need to provide an output file path and name.
 For keeping this csv file when the image is stopped we have to mount a volume in the container.
-We also need it to provide new images
+Using this volume we can also test the code with a new folder of images.

+$docker run -it --rm -v $(pwd):/files name_of_image:cpu

-In this case we set the dir where we are and mount it as /output in the running container
+In this case, with $(pwd) we are setting the path where we are and mount it as /files in the running container

-$docker run -it --rm -v $(pwd):/files name_of_image:cpu or
+We can also avoid the step of building the image from the code and run the provided image

 $docker run -it --rm -v $(pwd):/files gcr.io/juanluis-personal/crnn_ocr:cpu

-If we are testing we can avoid this step and simply run the container without any mounting.
+If we are testing we can avoid this step and simply run the container without any mounting point.

 $docker run -it --rm name_of_image:gpu

+#### GPU

-#### Building the image for GPU
+#### 1 Building the image for GPU

 If you can use a GPU you can build the image for using it.
-In this case the Dockerfile downloads a tensorflow GPU image (version 1.12) as TF-gpu installed with pip does not provide CUDA9.
+In this case the Dockerfile downloads a tensorflow GPU image (version 1.12) because the TF-gpu installed with pip does not provide CUDA9.
 OpenCV is installed via pip in requirementsgpu.txt.
 In Ubuntu the command will be:

 There is a pre-builded image for GPU available at:

-$docker pull gcr.io/juanluis-personal/crnn_ocr:gpu

 $docker build -f Dockerfilegpu -t name_of_image:gpu .

-#### Running the image for GPU
+#### 2 Running the image for GPU

 docker run -it --rm -v $(pwd):/files --runtime=nvidia name_of_image:gpu

 $docker run -it --rm -v $(pwd):/files --runtime=nvidia gcr.io/juanluis-personal/crnn_ocr:gpu

-## Running the detection
+## Running the detection or inference program

 The code use Tensorflow framework and an already trained model for making predictions.
-In the image there is provided a model (crnn_dsc_2018-08-20.ckpt.) trained on a subset of [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/)
+In the image and code there is provided a model (crnn_dsc_2018-08-20.ckpt.) trained on a subset of [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/)

 Once we run the Docker image we can execute the prediction running a python3 script called demo_batch.py